jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 Sometimes, those invariants are only true at certain times (in certain states).
 Sometimes, they are true at all times (in all states).

 > For example, for a Booking to be made for a Car, the car must not only exist, but it must be roadworthy, as well as have availability at that time.
-Availability can change over time (as bookings are made), but roadworthiness may not change.
-When the car is first created (as an aggregate), it may not have the details it needs to pass the roadworthiness test yet.
+Availability can change over time (as bookings are made), but road worthiness may not change.
+When the car is first created (as an aggregate), it may not have the details it needs to pass the road worthiness test yet.
 Those details may come in a future domain event, so the invariant can be applied only after that time.

 Invariants are strictly checked/validated in three places in a subdomain: